-Detection Reagent A and B: Use the Detection Reagent A and B stocks to prepare sufficient volumes of Detection Reagent A and B Working Solution for the number of wells you are planning to run.
-Dilute Detection Reagent A and B to a ratio of 1:100 using Assay Diluent A and B respectively.
+Detection Reagent A and B: Use the Detection Reagent A and B stocks to prepare sufficient volumes of Detection Reagent A and B Working Solution for the number of wells you are planning to run by diluting them 1:100 with Assay Diluent A and B respectively.

 Wash Buffer: If crystals have formed in the concentrate, warm to room temperature and mix it gently until crystals have completely dissolved.
-Prepare 750 ml of Working Wash Buffer by diluting the supplied 30 ml of 25x Wash Buffer Concentrate with 720 ml of deionized or distilled water.
+Prepare 600 ml of Working Wash Buffer by diluting the supplied 20 ml of 30x Wash Buffer Concentrate with 580 ml of deionized or distilled water.
 Wash Buffer can be stored at 4°C once prepared.

-TMB Substrate Solution: Using sterile techniques remove the needed volume of TMB Substrate solution for the number of wells you are planning to run.
-Dispose of unused TMB Substrate solution rather than returning it to the stock container.
+TMB Substrate Solution: Using sterile techniques remove the needed volume of TMB Substrate Solution for the number of wells you are planning to run.
+Dispose of unused TMB Substrate Solution rather than returning it to the stock container.